What To Do If Your Dog Cuts Their Pad And How To Prevent It From Happening

 Stopping it From Happening Again

 If you’ve been through this already, you know that it’s no fun for you or your dog.
-The following are some tips to keep your dog’s paw pads safe from injury:
+The following are some tips to prevent a future dog pad injury:

 If your dog has a cut that is still healing, limit rough play that could cause it to split back open